Maan Aluminium Ltd leads losers in 'B' group

-Chemfab Alkalis Ltd, Cineline India Ltd, Automobile Corporation Of Goa Ltd and Ola Electric Mobility Ltd are among the other losers in the BSE's 'B' group today, 05 November 2024.
+Raymond Lifestyle Ltd, Alldigi Tech Ltd, Thangamayil Jewellery Ltd and Everest Industries Ltd are among the other losers in the BSE's 'B' group today, 06 November 2024.

-Chemfab Alkalis Ltd, Cineline India Ltd, Automobile Corporation Of Goa Ltd and Ola Electric Mobility Ltd are among the other losers in the BSE's 'B' group today, 05 November 2024.
+Raymond Lifestyle Ltd, Alldigi Tech Ltd, Thangamayil Jewellery Ltd and Everest Industries Ltd are among the other losers in the BSE's 'B' group today, 06 November 2024.

-Maan Aluminium Ltd crashed 9.99% to Rs 191.85 at 14:31 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 13572 shares were traded on the counter so far as against the average daily volumes of 65895 shares in the past one month.
+Maan Aluminium Ltd tumbled 9.98% to Rs 172.7 at 14:28 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 2.62 lakh shares were traded on the counter so far as against the average daily volumes of 64682 shares in the past one month.

-Chemfab Alkalis Ltd lost 9.31% to Rs 1013.
-The stock was the second biggest loser in 'B' group.On the BSE, 16553 shares were traded on the counter so far as against the average daily volumes of 1907 shares in the past one month.
+Raymond Lifestyle Ltd lost 7.57% to Rs 2033.
+The stock was the second biggest loser in 'B' group.On the BSE, 22686 shares were traded on the counter so far as against the average daily volumes of 14955 shares in the past one month.

-Cineline India Ltd tumbled 7.38% to Rs 103.55.
-The stock was the third biggest loser in 'B' group.On the BSE, 2182 shares were traded on the counter so far as against the average daily volumes of 2005 shares in the past one month.
+Alldigi Tech Ltd crashed 5.89% to Rs 954.35.
+The stock was the third biggest loser in 'B' group.On the BSE, 4268 shares were traded on the counter so far as against the average daily volumes of 3465 shares in the past one month.

-Automobile Corporation Of Goa Ltd plummeted 7.28% to Rs 2278.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 13374 shares were traded on the counter so far as against the average daily volumes of 2094 shares in the past one month.
+Thangamayil Jewellery Ltd pared 5.53% to Rs 2120.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 17851 shares were traded on the counter so far as against the average daily volumes of 7903 shares in the past one month.

-Ola Electric Mobility Ltd slipped 7.12% to Rs 74.86.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 37.17 lakh shares were traded on the counter so far as against the average daily volumes of 46.3 lakh shares in the past one month.
+Everest Industries Ltd slipped 5.52% to Rs 1072.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 5115 shares were traded on the counter so far as against the average daily volumes of 1283 shares in the past one month.

 Powered by Capital Market - Live News